draggeta/blog/content/posts/2020/azure-ad-oidc-auth-in-hashicorp-vault-using-terraform/index.md

 ## Configure authentication with Azure AD in Vault

-To configure the authentication backend in Vault, we'll need the client ID, metadata URL and the client secret we copied from the Azure AD App Registration.
+To configure the [authentication backend](https://www.vaultproject.io/docs/auth) in Vault, we'll need the client ID, metadata URL and the client secret we copied from the Azure AD App Registration.

-We'll use use the `vault_jwt_auth_backend` Terraform resource and fill in the correct values.
+We'll use use the [`vault_jwt_auth_backend`](https://www.terraform.io/docs/providers/vault/r/jwt_auth_backend.html) Terraform resource and fill in the correct values.
 * `path` can be anything, but using the default of `oidc` makes everything easier.
 * `type` must be set to `oidc`.
 * The `oidc_discovery_url` is the manifest URL, without '.wellknown/openid-configuration'.
 * `oidc_client_id` is the client ID found in the overview and `oidc_client_secret` is the generated secret.

-This is how the resource ends up looking:
+The resource should be placed in a .tf file.
+In my case, main.tf.
+This is what the resource ends up looking like:

 ```hcl
 # main.tf